-Timber is used in construction and as fuel, either as wood or charcoal.
+Timber is used in construction and as fuel, either as firewood or charcoal.

 Trees are the subject of song, story and poetry.
 The ideal of the Tree of Life and the World Tree are recurring motifs in many cultures.
 Individual trees may be named.
-Also, some species of trees are vested with power; oak, holly, hawthorn (May-tree), yew, rowan, sycamore, banyan.
-As is the ideal of the Wishing Tree; an individual tree that a people regard as sacred and which they festoon with votive offerings for good fortune.
+Also, some species of trees are vested with power: oak, yew, rowan, sycamore, banyan.